deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Are you *sure* they won't have noticed?"
 Mwrmwrk asked, already changing course.
 Behind them, the escape pod blinked away as the slight change in their vector translated to a separation of light seconds in a heartbeat.

-"At *most*, they may have felt a sensation of time…having done something strange."
+"At *most*, they may have felt a sensation of time...having done something strange."
 Bedu conceded.
 "I doubt they will pay it a second thought."

 * * *